harrythecoolb/updatisoft-mac/README.md

 # macbook-legacy-windows-drivers

-legacy drivers for windows
+legacy drivers for windows (bootcamp but better)

-(bootcamp but better)
+YOU NEED TO KNOW WHAT MAC YOU ARE RUNNING AS I WILL NOT BE RESPONSIBLE FOR DATA LOSS

 as it supports newer versions of windows than officially supported (a bit like patching mac os)